samuelweiler/gf-ecd/index.md

 Version 1.0, November 2018

 The growing adoption of "larks" and "ravens" as position terms in contra dance presents another option for how to call gender free ECD.
-Using these new terms for ECD can be more awkward than using them for contra because of the diversity of proper, improper, and odd-formation dances in the modern ECD repertoire.

 This note compares several approaches for gender free ECD, describes how ECD was called at several events in 2018, and concludes with a recommendation to use "larks" and "ravens" (only) when